aelfrith92/pro-loco-milestone-project-4/README.md

 2. A user cannot create an event on the same dates that others are scheduled on
 3. A user cannot update events too far in the future (2024 onwards)
 4. Forms cannot be submitted when required fields are empty + other Django-based checks

+## Custom testing

+Additional testing has been performed via TestCase Django classes.
+Tests run via tests_forms.py and test_views.py.
+One test failed only, to be corrected in future.